- Windows 10 Activation error 0xc0020036 has been reported after installing new OS builds or while installing games.

 - Click the Change product key option.

-- Thereafter, input the product key.
+- Thereafter, input your product key.

 2. Clear the product key